 This year I have recorded a BBC Podcast about my work and the smells identified in cities around the world.
 “Smellmap: Amsterdam” is in the Cooper Hewitt Smithsonian Design Museum where I am headed to run a sensory data visualisation workshop.
-I am in the process of writing up my PhD and am awaiting the opening Escales en vue, at MAIF Social Club in le Marais with Smellmap: Le Marais, a Paris research project.
+I am in the final stages of writing up my PhD and am proud to have contributed to Escales en vue, at MAIF Social Club in le Marais with Smellmap: Le Marais, a Paris research project.
 Exhibition runs through January 2019 .

 I am a PhD (part-time) candidate in Information Experience Design (IED) a the Royal College of Art, a marathon runner and snowboarder.
 And I am Programme Director for Graphic Design at Canterbury Christ Church University teaching undergraduates and supervising postgraduate students on their trajectories.